Loss Control Insights

 When selecting a location, check for good lighting, cleared sidewalks and parking lots, security and adequate emergency exits.
 You’ll also want to make sure the site is accessible to anyone with a disability, and determine where the nearest medical center is in case of an accident or injury.

-- Review insurance coverage before the party.
 As part of your planning process, talk to your insurance agent about whether your coverage needs to be updated.
 Reviewing your workers’ compensation coverage may be of particular importance because, depending on your state, you may have a claim if an employee slips and falls.
 If the party is scheduled at your office, make sure your current building and property policy covers any potential damages that might occur.
 If you choose an off-site location, you may be required to provide proof of insurance in case your attendees damage the facility.

-- Communicate expectations in advance.
 Include expectations on the party invitation or in other preparty communications.
 Provide friendly reminders about alcohol, your company’s verbal and physical harassment policies, and your code of conduct (including social media policies).
 Also inform employees that if they feel uncomfortable or experience harassment at the party, they should report incidents to management immediately.
 If you receive a report, take it seriously and follow through with appropriate actions.

-- Handle alcohol responsibly.
 An unlimited open bar at a work party is an invitation for disaster.
 Offering free access to alcoholic beverages can lead to unintended consequences, including drunken driving, health issues, injuries and inappropriate behavior.
 These policies can help keep alcohol consumption under control:

 - Hand out a fixed number of drink tickets to each employee or only provide a cash bar (when attendees have to pay, they generally consume less)

 - Keep the bar open for a limited amount of time and close it 60 to 90 minutes before the party ends